Good Good Night

 "Good Good Night" (explicitly known as "Good Fucking Night") is a song by American hip hop recording artist Roscoe Dash.
 The song, which was released on October 4, 2011, serves as the lead single for his debut extended play (EP) J.U.I.C.E..
 The track was produced by Kane Beatz.

 Music video

-A music video for the record was released on Dash's Vevo and YouTube accounts on September 29, 2011.
+A music video for the song was released on Dash's Vevo and YouTube accounts on September 29, 2011.
 It was directed by G Visuals.
-J. Holiday made a cameo appearance.
+MusicLine labelmate, American singer J. Holiday made a cameo appearance.